-Motivate the student to want to learn and work hard
+Motivate the student and work hard

 • Part of your role is to be a cheerleader for the student.
-Many times students are nominated in part because they are unmotivated or disengaged from school.
+Students are often nominated in part because they are unmotivated or disengaged from school.
 Teach them the importance of and a love of learning and school.
-Just because they seem uninterested does not mean they always are.